 Facilitator Training is a two-day course that trains individuals to facilitate support and education groups.
 Participants include individuals from not-for-profit organizations, government employees, organizations supporting individuals with disabilities, self-help/peer groups, and others.
 More Information

 Focused Education for Employers and Community Groups: Based on requests from employers and community groups, educational sessions can be tailor-made to meet corresponding needs.
 Fees are dependent on the length of the presentation and other factors.
 For more information, call our office at (403) 342-2266 or e-mail us at firstname.lastname@example.org.
 More Information

 Goal: to provide quality, secure, and affordable housing for people with mental illness and/or low income.
 The program works with tenants and their supports to maintain long-term housing.
 Eligibility: Must be over the age of 18; with a history of mental illness or low income; capable of independent community living; and in need of subsidized housing.
 Click here for more information.

 Working with the Centre for Suicide Prevention (CSP), CMHA Central Alberta Region educates people with the information, knowledge and skills necessary to respond to people at risk of suicide.
-CMHA and CSP teach prevention because prevention is the only solution to suicide.
-Workshops include: ASIST, the two day Applied Suicide Intervention Skills training workshop; and three half day workshops: ASIST Tune Up, Tattered Teddies, and Straight Talk.
-More Information
+CMHA and CSP teach prevention, because prevention is the only solution to suicide.
+Workshops include: ASIST, the two day Applied Suicide Intervention Skills training workshop and two half day workshops: ASIST Tune Up and Straight Talk.

 The Systems Navigator provides support to individuals and families with multiple barriers to navigate the complex systems and processes needed to access various government and community services.
 This support works to address inequities and enhance the individual’s well-being.
 The support is generally brief in nature and is focused on navigation and advocacy to get people connected to the services and supports they need in order to get or maintain income and housing.
 More Information